bitwarden/help/_articles/faqs/security-faqs.md

 **A:** No.

 Your data is fully encrypted and/or hashed before ever leaving **your** local device, so no one from the Bitwarden team can ever see, read, or reverse engineer to get to your real data.
 Bitwarden servers only store encrypted and hashed data.
-For more information about how your data is encrypted, see [Data Encryption]({% link _articles/security/what-encryption-is-used.md %}).
+For more information about how your data is encrypted, see [Encryption]({% link _articles/security/what-encryption-is-used.md %}).

 ### Q: Is my master password stored locally?